-Date of Adoption: May 8
+Date of Adoption: Reviewed: May 8, 2017 April 12.2021 Date of Revision: June 10, 2019

-May 8, 2017

 Personnel - All Employees and Students

 Anti-discrimination

 A. Elimination of Discrimination.

 The policy of District OR-1 Public Schools is to not discriminate on the basis of sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, or other protected status, in admission or access to, or treatment with regard to employment or with regard to its programs and activities.